jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 ## Reproducer

 Even if the source is found, coming up with a PetClinic app saying there is a leak to an OpenJDK mailing list sounds not like a good idea.
 We needed to find a minimal reproducer that everybody can play with and try some small modifications to understand the root cause.
-Our demo is a modified version of the original Petclinic.
-So I tried to clone again the original version and try to reproduce our issue.
+Our demo is a modified version of the original PetClinic.
+So I tried to clone again the original version and to reproduce our issue.
 But I failed.
 The original code of the class we are targeting to retransform was not including the thing that triggers our leak.
-Therefore the strategy then was to bisect the code to diff the trigger.
+Therefore the strategy was to bisect the code to diff the trigger.
 Our modification is not huge so I could proceed step by step.
 I commented some large portions of code and tried if the issue was still there.
 After several iterations I found the portion of code that seems to be the culprit:

 ```
   private void syntheticSpan() {